 Among the Greatest Movie Actors, Spencer Tracy is usually singled out for his “naturalism.”
 Up to 1955 or whereabouts, Tracy’s “naturalness” was so natural, but so natural that I’ve never been able to perceive even an iota of it.
 Instead, all I saw in, say, The Painted Woman, Me and My Gal, San Francisco, Boys’ Town, Edison, the Man, Without Love, Cass Timberlane, Father of the Bride, etc., etc., was an actor (quite obviously) playing a role: making faces while delivering lines – whether angry or sad or happy or near death – in the same abrasive, nasal manner.

 Now, something happened in the mid-1950s.
-Perhaps Tracy's heavy drinking finally caught up with him, slowing him down.
-His speech became less mannered, his nasal tones less grating, his abrasiveness metamorphosed into a sort of Zen-like wisdom, while his acting became more – ahem – realistically naturalistic.
-I find Tracy excellent in Bad Day at Black Rock (right, with Lee Marvin), Inherit the Wind, Judgment at Nuremberg, and Guess Who's Coming to Dinner.
+Perhaps Tracy’s heavy drinking finally caught up with him, slowing him down.
+His speech became less mannered, his nasal tones less grating, his abrasiveness metamorphosed into a sort of Zen-like wisdom, while his acting became more realistically naturalistic.
+I find Tracy excellent in Bad Day at Black Rock, Inherit the Wind, Judgment at Nuremberg, and Guess Who’s Coming to Dinner.

 In the Academy Award-nominated blockbuster San Francisco he plays a Catholic clergyman who saves Clark Gable’s soul but not the soul of the city of San Francisco, which not only happens to be destroyed by the 1906 earthquake but rises again to become a haven for gays and lesbians (if Tracy’s self-righteous priest only knew…); in Edison, the Man, he plays greedy Thomas Edison as a great hero; and in Boys’ Town he’s another self-righteous priest who saves gee-whiz rebel teen Mickey Rooney from perdition.
 How unfortunate.
 Anyhow, the result was an Academy Award win for Tracy (his second, following the previous year’s Captains Courageous) and one of the very worst films ever made.

-Without Love is one of the weakest Spencer Tracy-Katharine Hepburn pairings (only The Sea of Grass is worse); Father's Little Dividend manages to be even more mediocre than Father of the Bride (worse yet, at the end of this film about human breeding habits we discover that granddad Tracy and his gorgeous wife Joan Bennett are still having sex – and they dare call Father's Little Dividend a Family Film!); while Captains Courageous (above) has Tracy playing a (painfully phony) Portuguese fisherman while teaching spoiled brat Freddie Bartholomew something or other about True Values.
+Without Love is one of the weakest Spencer Tracy-Katharine Hepburn pairings (only The Sea of Grass is worse); Father’s Little Dividend manages to be even more mediocre than Father of the Bride (worse yet, at the end of this “family film” about human breeding habits we discover that granddad Tracy and his gorgeous wife Joan Bennett are still having sex); while Captains Courageous has Tracy playing a (painfully phony) Portuguese fisherman while teaching spoiled brat Freddie Bartholomew something or other about True Values.
 (The fisherman should instead have taught the kid how to swim.)